 The urban stream health program should include a framework to track effects of climate change and actions that can minimize and/or respond to climate change in the context of stream health.
-Examples of impacts include increased water temperature; changes in spring runoff patterns and lower instream flows; effects of drought on riparian vegetation; insect
+Examples of impacts include increased water temperature, changes in spring runoff patterns and lower instream flows, effects of drought on riparian vegetation, insect damage to riparian trees, changes in species composition, increases in invasive species, increased frequency of extreme runoff events, and wildfire-related impacts to stream health.
+Given that the city is located at the wildland-urban interface, planning for wildfire-related impacts includes coordination with Boulder County to reduce debris flows, water quality pollutants, and increased flood risk (Williams, et al, 2022).
+Efforts include previous risk evaluations (JW Associates, 2012) and Boulder County's Wildfire Hazard Identification and Mitigation System.

-GOAL: Support the preservation, restoration, and maintenance of greenways, creek corridors, and wetlands for the protection and improvement of water quality.
+GOAL: Support the preservation, restoration, and maintenance of greenways, creek corridors, and wetlands for the protection and improvement of water quality

-Objective: Support management of greenways and riparian zones to protect ecological function and community values.
+Objective: Support management of greenways and riparian zones to protect ecological function and community values

-Objective: Protect and preserve wetlands.
+Objective: Protect and preserve wetlands

-Currently, the city's organizational structure includes several separate programs related to urban stream health, greenway maintenance and wetland programs.
-These programs are important given the interrelated nature of instream conditions, riparian corridors, and wetlands and warrant further coordination.
-Additionally, as stream enhancements are planned and implemented, long-term sustainability requires maintenance such as weed control, trash pickup and removal of dangerous conditions (e.g., eroded banks, fallen trees) that can arise periodically from hydrologic events.
+Currently, the city's organizational structure includes several separate programs related to urban stream health, greenway maintenance, and wetland programs.
+These programs are important given the interrelated nature of instream conditions, riparian corridors, and wetlands, and warrant further coordination.
+Additionally, as stream enhancements are planned and implemented, long-term sustainability requires maintenance such as weed control, trash pickup, and removal of dangerous conditions (e.g., eroded banks, fallen trees) that can arise periodically from hydrologic events.

 Protection of wetlands for their water quality and ecological benefits is a priority for multiple city departments.
-The city has adopted stream, wetland and water body regulations that are administered through the city's Planning and Development Services (P&DS) Department.
+The city has adopted stream, wetland and waterbody regulations that are administered through the city's Planning and Development Services (P&DS) department.
 The city's program goes above and beyond baseline federal regulations by protecting both the wetland area in addition to buffer zones around the wetland.
 The city also maintains open data layers in GIS identifying the location and boundaries of regulated wetlands known to exist within the city's existing efforts related to the protection and preservation of wetlands, it is recommended that the Utility incorporate these efforts as part of the Boulder Urban Stream Health program and in conjunction with stormwater quality project planning initiatives.